octothorped/advent-of-code/README.md

 In this repository, octothorped is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+Primary Goals and Considerations:
+- Complete solution over optimized solution
+- Use long functional chains (ie. map, flatMap, forEach etc) over separate conditionals
+- Have fun with anything Kotlin

-If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:
+If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]
 - [Kotlin Slack][slack]